LeiaCarmenLadios/CIS-206-W01/README.md

 ## Assignment 13
 This week, we started working on a GUI implementation of the text based Go Fish Game.

 This was our first time working with Tkinter to create a GUI.
 We were able to create some basic frames containing buttons, labels, menus and text windows.
+We were also able to get different frames to display based on button inputs.

 With some Tkinter basics under our belt, we plan to start incorporating elements of our text based game into GUI form.